Practice Issues — Compilation and Review Update Module I

 With this 12-hour course you will:

-- Identify some of the changes made to SSARS No. 21 that are carried over from auditing standards
+- Identify some of the changes in SSARS No. 21, as amended by SSARS No. 23, that are and are not carried over from auditing standards

 - Recognize engagement types that are and are

 - Recall whether the preparation of financial statements standard is an attest or nonattest service